Skip to content

 active: Boolean

-old: Customer # Previous values
+old: HanaCustomerSubscriptionData # Previous values (if available)

-new: Customer # Updated values
+new: HanaCustomerSubscriptionData # Updated values

 }